This post contains affiliate links.

 Why did my Grandma put rocks in the bottom of her containers then?

 The same reason why different sizes and shaped containers can work just fine, … It is not that you can’t use them, just the watering schedule may be different.
-It is not that you can’t put a layer of gravel at the bottom, it’s just you won’t have to, and there are times it is just easier to care for your plant if you didn’t.
+It is not that you can’t put a layer of gravel at the bottom, it’s just you won’t have to, and there are times when it is just easier to care for your plant if you don’t.

 When You DO Want Rocks In The Bottom & Why.

-• Sharply draining soil
+- Sharply draining soil

-• Tall narrow planter
+- Tall narrow planter

-• Cache pot without holes
+- Cache pot without holes

 When you go look at terra cotta pots from a retailer with a good selection, you will see standard pots and some called ‘azalea’ pots.
 (I know this sounds off-topic, but bear with me.)
 The azalea pots are roughly ¾ as tall as wide, whereas standard pots are as tall as wide.
-Azalea pots are a standard shape pot because they are used in the production of….azaleas ( I know..shocker!).
+Azalea pots are standard-shaped pot because they are used in the production of….azaleas ( I know..shocker!).
 Azaleas are grown in a very gritty, exceptionally well-drained mix that does not hold water as well as a sponge.

 Hence no need for extra depth to keep roots out of the saturated zone, and no need for the expense of extra soil.